 Sometimes it’s hard to speak to a room full of strangers, so they can look at their Companion, as long as the people in the courtroom can hear them speak.
 Companions for Courage animals have been evaluated and been labeled as being “bomb proof”, meaning they do not react to loud noises, sudden movement, or other distractions.
 Their focus is to be a Companion, or best friend for their child, and nothing else.

 We have other animals that can assist children in counseling sessions at the Children’s Advocacy Center.
 The Companions for Courage animals help to relax the children that come into the Center and have to talk about things they would rather not talk about.
 The Companions for Courage animals are the best secret keepers and the children know that their secret will not go any further than the walls of the room or the ears of their Companion.

 Our teams are also available to sit in during depositions with the child.
-This is another place where the dogs help these children to relax.
+This is another place where the Companions help these children to relax.
 Our handlers sign a confidentiality agreement to ensure all statements remain confidential.

-The Companions for Courage Dogs are there for virtually any child in need – whether it be in a hospital room, a counseling center, or even a shelter, our teams are ready to visit.
+The Companions for Courage animals are there for virtually any child in need – whether it be in a hospital room, a counseling center, or even a shelter, our teams are ready to visit.
 We even make special visits to schools and children’s events.